Skip to main content

 Clarifier:

 NOTE 2: You can also search the major rod builders and find that one niche rod you’re looking t.
-Your local fly shop the best source for test drives.
+Your local fly shop is the best source for test drives.

 Tim Rajeff